When should you create a landing page as part of your acquisition strategy?

 5 min

 In our parent article, "Should you create a landing page or a full website?", we looked at how to choose between these two formats to structure your website effectively.
-Here, we will detail when it is strategic to create a landing page in order to maximize your conversions and capture more qualified leads.
+Here, we'll detail when it's strategic to create a landing page in order to maximize your conversions and capture more qualified leads.

 A well-designed landing page is a powerful digital marketing tool.
-Whether it's for Google AdWords campaigns, targeted email marketing, or promoting content such as an ebook, it optimizes your conversion funnel and improves your user experience.
+Whether for Google AdWords campaigns, targeted email campaigns, or content promotion such as an ebook, it optimizes your conversion funnel and improves your user experience.
 The timing of its creation directly influences your results.

-Why incorporate a landing page into your marketing strategy?
+Why integrate a landing page into your marketing strategy?

 A landing page is designed to focus the visitor's attention on a single goal: turning a click into a conversion.
 Unlike your general website, it removes distractions and highlights a specific message, with forms strategically placed above the fold.